graphand/dynamic-deno-server/README.md

 │   ├── index.ts
 │   ├── config.ts
 │   ├── types.ts
+│   ├── scripts/
+│   │   ├── start-server.sh
+│   │   └── stop-server.sh
 │   ├── services/
 │   │   ├── ServerManager.ts
 │   │   └── NamespaceService.ts
 │   └── utils/
 │       ├── server.ts
 │       ├── system.ts
+├── dockerfile
-│       ├── network.ts
+├── docker-compose.yml
-│       └── path.ts
-├── Dockerfile
+├── package.json
 └── README.md
 ```

 ## Brief Code Overview 🧐

 - **index.ts**: The entry point.
-Starts the main server, watches the main directory, and manages subdirectory servers.
+Starts the main server, watches the main directory, and manages subdirectory
+  servers.
 - **config.ts**: Contains configuration like ports, main directory path, and logging settings.
 - **types.ts**: Defines TypeScript interfaces for the project.
 - **ServerManager.ts**: Manages starting and stopping of subdirectory servers.
 - **NamespaceService.ts**: Handles creation and cleanup of network namespaces.
-- **utils/**: Contains utility functions for server validation, system commands, networking, and path normalization.
+- **utils/**: Contains utility functions for server validation and system commands.

 ## Security Considerations 🔒

 - **Isolation**: Each subdirectory server runs in its own network namespace, providing isolation.
 - **Permissions**: The Docker container runs with `--privileged` to allow network namespace operations.
+Ensure
-Ensure you trust the code being run.
+  you trust the code being run.
 - **Code Validation**: Subdirectory code is validated before execution using `deno check`.
-- **Logging Permissions**: Ensure that the `/opt/logs` directory is properly secured, especially if it contains sensitive information.
+- **Logging Permissions**: Ensure that the `/opt/logs` directory is properly secured, especially if it
+  contains sensitive information.

 ## Troubleshooting 🛠️

 - **Ports in Use**: Ensure that the port `9999` is not in use on your host machine.
 - **Permissions**: Docker needs to run with `--privileged` to manage network namespaces.
-- **Directory Mounting**: The `/opt/functions` and `/opt/logs` directories must be accessible and mounted correctly in the Docker container.
+- **Directory Mounting**: The `/opt/functions` and `/opt/logs` directories must be accessible and mounted
+  correctly in the Docker container.
+- **watchFs**: The `Deno.watchFs` API is used to watch the main directory for changes.
+Ensure that the
+  directory exists, is accessible and receives events.
-- **Logging Not Working**: If logs are not being generated, ensure that `ENABLE_LOGS` is set to `true` and that the `/opt/logs` directory has the correct permissions.
+- **Logging Not Working**: If logs are not being generated, ensure that `ENABLE_LOGS` is set to `true` and
+  that the `/opt/logs` directory has the correct permissions.

 Feel free to open an issue if you encounter any problems!